 - 1. Provide a well-organized site plan that emphasizes pedestrian connectivity and attractive landscape areas for the public through the location and arrangement of buildings, circulation, and parking areas. - 2.
-Orient buildings towards street frontages to create an inviting public perimeter.
-Enhanced elevations shall be provided for buildings that front Euclid Avenue. - 3.
-Provide visible pedestrian access to buildings from the street, parking areas, and perimeter sidewalks through signage, prominent architectural features, and landscape design.
+Orient buildings towards street frontages to create an inviting public perimeter. - 3.
+Provide visible pedestrian access to buildings from the street, parking areas, and perimeter sidewalks through signage, prominent architectural features, and landscape design. - 4.
+Employ enhanced paving, accent trees, and other landscape features that highlight major building entries. - 5.
+Design drive aisles to minimize impact to pedestrians, provide adequate stacking space, and prevent queuing of vehicles onto public streets.

-- 4. Employ enhanced paving, accent trees, and other landscape features that highlight major building entries. - 5.
-Design drive aisles to minimize impact to pedestrians, provide adequate stacking space, and prevent queuing of vehicles onto public streets. - 6.
-Locate visitor and short-term parking areas at the front and sides of buildings near primary building entrances. - 7.
-Organize landscaped areas, drive entrances, and/or buildings to create separate parking areas to prevent the parking lot from being the dominant visual element. - 8.
+- 6. Locate visitor and short-term parking areas at the front and sides of buildings near primary building entrances. - 7.
+Create small parking clusters through the design and placement of landscape areas, drive entrances, and/or buildings to avoid large, visually dominant parking lots. - 8.
 Locate loading and storage areas away from streets when feasible, ensure adequate space for vehicle backing and maneuvering on-site, and provide adequate parking for loading vehicles so normal traffic flow is not impeded. - 9.
-Screen parking areas and loading docks facing the street using landscape buffers planted with screen trees and drought tolerant vegetation. - 10.
+Screen parking areas and loading docks facing the street using landscape buffers planted with screen trees and drought-tolerant vegetation. - 10.
 Orient and screen elements such as trash enclosures, loading bay doors, and service docks to minimize their visibility. - 11.
-Locate service entrance to prevent conflict with front entry. - 12.
+Locate service entrances to avoid conflict with front entries. - 12.
 Place electrical rooms and transformers away from front entries and street views.